pedro-bqueiroz/pedro-bqueiroz/README.md

 - ⚡ Fun fact: ...
 -->

-Electrical Engineering student developing digital management and communication systems, with key interests in Telecommunications, Computer Systems and Optoelectronics.
+Electrical engineering student developing digital management and communication systems, with key interests in telecommunications, computer systems and optoelectronics.